-- Regional geologic and structural setting - Basin boundaries - Principal aquifers and aquitards - Primary use or uses and general water quality for each principal aquifer - At least two (2) scaled geologic cross sections - Physical characteristics (e.g., topography, geology, soils, etc.)
+- Regional geologic and structural setting - Basin boundaries - Principal aguifers and aguitards - Primary use or uses and general water quality for each principal aquifer - At least two (2) scaled geologic cross sections - Physical characteristics (e.g., topography, geology, soils, etc.)

-Development of a basin HCM is an iterative process as data gaps (see Monitoring Network and Data Gaps Analysis technical memo, Appendix 3 of the Owens Valley Groundwater Sustainability Plan) are addressed and new information becomes available.
+Development of a basin HCM is an iterative process as data gaps (see Appendix 3) of the Owens Valley Groundwater Sustainability Plan) are addressed and new information becomes available.